Authors: Andrea Beck*, MIT

 Topics: Water Resources and Hydrology, Development, Qualitative Research

-Keywords: water supply, utility reform, capacity development, aid and trade, Netherlands
+Keywords: water services, utility reform, capacity building, aid and trade, Netherlands

 Session Type: Paper

 Start / End Time: 9:35 AM / 10:50 AM

 Room: Plaza Court 6, Sheraton, Concourse Level